Xilinx/Vitis_Libraries/ext/README.md

+# External Context

-This directory contains files from other open-source repos by Xilinx Inc.
+This directory contains files from other open-sourced libraries.

+DO NOT CREATE NEW FILES HERE EXCEPT FOR MAINTAIN SCRIPTS.